kengraf/nadialin/website/docs/hunter_readme.md

 > "Hell, there are no rules here - we're trying to accomplish something." - Thomas A. Edison
 - Feel free to experiment, no one is going to be upset at the end of the event if a machine is not working.

-## Creating your backdoor
+## Creating your back door
 - The event admin determines the virtual machine size, OS, and command shell.
 The default is t3.micro, running AWS Linux 2023, and /bin/bash
 - You can assume the OS is current and fully patched.
 - When a VM is created a shell script referred to as USER-DATA is executed.
-The script executes with root permissions.
+The script executes with root permission.
 Example:
 ```
   # Setup web server
 yum install -y nginx